laurabolwell/gwent-paddleboarders/README.md

 - [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable colours throughout the site.
 - [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) and [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used in conjunction with the [Bootstrap](getbootstrap.com) classes for an enhanced responsive layout.
 - [Bootstrap](getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [JavaScript](https://www.javascript.com) used for user interaction on the navbar mobile toggler and the countdown timer, implemented through [Bootstrap](getbootstrap.com).
+- [JavaScript](https://www.javascript.com) used for the countdown timer and user interaction on the navbar mobile toggler, implemented through [Bootstrap](getbootstrap.com).
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.